 The initial idea of writing came from an angry emotion that looked like a very unbalanced pregnant woman hiding behind a black coat.
 While I was pregnant, I was angry.
 The smell of the coffees that others were drinking (and I was not) made me angry.
 I could not talk to anyone about the guilt I felt for feeling like an alien, an outsider to my body.
-I thought I was alone and that writing a about it would help me connect to the few other “moms” that were also angry, that were outside the norm (not normal), that were also hiding behind an unrecognised darkness.
+I thought I was alone and that writing about it would help me connect to the few other “moms” that were also angry, that were outside the norm (not normal), that were also hiding behind an unrecognized darkness.

 I could hardly believe it was going to get better at any point.
 I would become an egg, and then have a baby, lose my career, my life, my shoes, my clothes, my name.
 The countless Blogs of “brave honest feminists’ writing things like “Why I will not have kids” and “Why most moms are lying when they say there are happy and that it is good” were getting many likes and hits and all sorts of thumbs up.

 It was the end.
 I would be called mommy, be obliged into all the restaurants with kids, never dream of walking problem free.
-I was pregnant and my squeezed organs and changing body was not even close to being a cute fluffy bouncy something (wanting to be touched or hugged).
+I was pregnant and my squeezed organs and a changing body were not even close to being a cute fluffy bouncy something (wanting to be touched or hugged).
 My lungs were struggling to get oxygen into my blood and I quickly turned into a heavy penguin, my feet too little to walk, my morphology telling me to stop walking and start sliding down the hill.
-(I didn’t).
+I didn’t.
 I would sit exhausted with my alien eggplant (I read the baby was the size of an eggplant when I had this thought) and my litters of water/placenta.
 Sit.
-I could run, but never again would I be lightweight or graceful or functional.
+I could run, but never again would I be lightweight or somehow functional.
 And I would hate it.
 I would hate how they would put baby products on strategic places, magazines of ladies with perfect hair staring lovingly at their perfect looking babies on this extremely illuminated rooms where everything looked clean and white, all love and crafting and knitting and homemade whatever.
-I could smell the excessive sweetness and turn my head around, (ahh!), imagine my eyes under the ocean (my favourite place), try to forget, and stick to my motto: wait.
+I could smell the excessive sweetness and turn my head around, (ahh!), imagine my eyes under the ocean (my favorite place), try to forget, and stick to my motto: wait.

 But then, one day, I felt (him).